 August 9, 1974 was a day to hoist one for his enemies, many of whom must have enjoyed his twisting in the wind of Watergate’s storm.
 It was the saddest of days for his staunch supporters, whose numbers were legion.

 Either way, Richard Nixon’s departure from DeeCee left a void that no personality has since filled.

 For the first time since his earliest commie-baiting days, in the late-‘40s, Dick Nixon didn’t matter.
 With Nixon gone being anti-establishment promptly went out of style, too.
 With the war in Vietnam no longer a front burner issue, "streaking" -- running around outside naked -- replaced the anti-war rally as the most popular gesture of defiance on college campuses.

-His opening to China, and efforts toward détente with the Soviets, are often cited as evidence of Nixon's ability in the realm of foreign affairs.
+His opening to China and efforts toward détente with the Soviets are often cited as evidence of Nixon's ability to maneuver deftly in the realm of foreign affairs.
 No doubt, that was his main focus.
 But at the bottom line, Nixon is remembered chiefly as the President who was driven from office.
 And for good reason.

 Nixon’s nefarious strategy for securing power divided this country like nothing since the Civil War.
 Due to his fear of hippies and left-wing campus movements, Nixon came between fathers and sons.
 To rally support for his prosecution of the Vietnam War he demagogued and exploited the bitter division between World War II era parents and their Baby Boomer offspring in such a way that many families have never recovered.

 However, Nixon’s true legacy is that since his paranoia-driven scandal, the best young people have no longer felt drawn into public service.
 Since Watergate, for 30-some years now -- taken as a whole -- the citizens who’ve gravitated toward politics for a career have not had the intellect, the sense of purpose, or the strength of character of their predecessors.